 When an onerous contract is accounted for based on the costs of fulfilling the contract, the amendments clarify that these costs comprise both the incremental costs and an allocation of other direct costs.
+The change in the standard did not have an impact on SB Central Bank's financial statements.

-Annual Improvements to IFRS Standards 2018-2020 (effective for financial years beginning on or after 1
+Annual Improvements to IFRS Standards 2018-2020

-January 2022)
+(effective for financial years beginning on or after 1 January 2022)